SemihAlp/Quiz-for-My-Valentine-EN/README.md

 # Quiz-for-My-Valentine-EN
 A sweet and romantic web-based quiz game for couples.

-🔗 **Create your first test!:** https://semihalp.github.io/Quiz-for-My-Valentine-EN/
+🔗 **Create your first quiz!:** https://semihalp.github.io/Quiz-for-My-Valentine-EN/

 ## Features
 - Generate 1-25 questions with a cool spinner